Skip to content

 A reduced CSF result is consistent with many things.
 Cataract, glaucoma (early), multiple sclerosis, optic neuritis, diabetic retinopathy, post-concussion vision changes, uncorrected refractive error, dry eye, fatigue, certain medications, and normal aging can all reduce contrast sensitivity, including in the mid-frequency band sometimes singled out in patient-advocacy literature on biotoxin-related illness.
 A reduction is consistent with a Lyme-related visual pattern; it is not specific to it.

 A single reading is a snapshot.
-Test-retest variation is real even with clinical-grade instruments — the Pelli-Robson chart has a test-retest repeatability of about ±0.15 log units, and the smallest clinically meaningful change is generally taken to be about ±0.30 log units (Pelli, Robson & Wilkins, 1988).
-A consumer-screen test, however carefully calibrated, is noisier than that.
+Test-retest variation is real even with clinical-grade instruments — the Pelli-Robson chart is repeatable only to within about ±0.15 log units (one triplet step), and the smallest change usually treated as clinically meaningful is about ±0.30 log units (Elliott, Sanderson & Conkey, 1990).10 A consumer-screen test, however carefully calibrated, is noisier than that.

 A normal result does not rule out Lyme, PTLDS, or chronic Lyme.
 Many of the symptoms that patients in either framework describe (fatigue, cognitive complaints, joint pain, autonomic symptoms) are not what a contrast sensitivity test measures.